matthewbuck/read_ncdb/README.md

 <br /><p>
 You will need to place your own SAS settings file from the NCDB in the same directory as this script. </p>
 <p>
-The eventual goal is to turn this reader into a package with tools for processing of these files in R. </p>
+The eventual goal is to create a package for processing of these files in R. </p>